tensorchord/envd-docs/docs/ide/ide.md

 ## Connect to the environment with VSCode

 First, you need to install the remote development kit in VSCode.
-You can click [here](vscode:extension/ms-vscode-remote.remote-ssh) to install the extension.
+You can find here `vscode:extension/ms-vscode-remote.remote-ssh` to install the extension.
 After the extension is installed, you'll be able to see the UI below by clicking the downside left icon.

 ![](./assets/vscodessh.png)